Everything you need to know about washing your hands to protect against coronavirus (COVID-19)

 Washing your hands can protect you and your loved ones.

 Respiratory viruses like coronavirus disease (COVID-19) spread when mucus or droplets containing the virus get into your body through your eyes, nose or throat.
-Most often, this happens through your hands.
-Hands are also one of the most common ways that the virus spreads from one person to the next.
+Often, the virus can easily spread from one person to the next via hands.

 During a global pandemic, one of the cheapest, easiest, and most important ways to prevent the spread of a virus is to wash your hands frequently with soap and water.